 The IIT assessed videos of the area, including their metadata, taken on 26 March 2017, and confirmed their geolocation through two independent verifications by a specialised institute.OPCW-IIT Report Lataminah: S/1867/2020, page 34, 7.9

 So the choice was clear.
 Either report on the alleged 26th chlorine attack or use the alleged footage to fabricate a 24th sarin attack.
-This explains nicely why the OPCW failed to release a single image of the alleged crater or bomb remnants and why there is not even a mere mention on social media of an alleged chemical attack that day.
+This explains perfectly why the OPCW failed to release a single image of the alleged crater or bomb remnants and why there is not even a mention on social media of an alleged chemical attack that day.
 Had they reported on the alleged 26th attack then the sarin products on the samples for the 25th would have signalled a staging took place.

 Where did the sarin products come from?